The Best Guacamole Ever

 • Stir until all the ingredients are distributed evenly.

-Guacamole in a large glass bowl
+Mixed guacamole in a glass mixing bowl with a spatula.

 Nutrition Information